m3dwards/longmynd.org/content/sites/long-mynd.md

 ## SCHOOLS

-* Hill conversion training is allowed for pilots who have a CP rating in other environemnts.
+* Hill conversion training **is allowed** for pilots who already hold a CP rating in other environments.
 Alternate entry training is also allowed.
-* Air Experience flights by suitably rated pilost are allowed at this site.
+* Air Experience flights by suitably rated tandem pilots are allowed at this site.
 * Limited access is available for late stage pre-CP pilots under training with BHPA approved schools.
 A document is available [here](img/long_mynd_site_rules_for_training_v1_1_2026.pdf) detailing the specific site requirements for pre-CP training.
 Failure to comply with ALL aspects of the prevailing requirements may undermine a school's insurance position.

 ## SITE FEES